As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Ingredients

-- 1 lb firm tofu pressed and cut into cubes
+- 1 package (16 oz) firm or extra-firm tofu drained, pressed, and cut into cubes

 - 1 tablespoon fresh grated ginger